Are individuals allowed to participate in Tata Crucible Hackathon?

 Is it necessary to develop a prototype in the first round?

 Students need to fill an online submission form in the first round to get a chance to qualify for the zonal finals.
-It is advised that they use the given time for prototype development as well, since the final zonal round involves the demonstration of a prototype, which is compulsory for participation.
+It is advised that they use the given time for prototype development as well, since the final zonal round involves the demonstration of a prototype.